 Getting your kid to stay in bed overnight is not an easy or quick thing to do.
 It may take a night before it works.
 It might take five.
 But it will eventually work.
 The key is to remain completely calm and quiet in the face of whatever your toddler throws at you.
 Even if they are literally throwing things at your face.

 Need motivation?
 Just think of the quiet nights of conversation with only you and your partner in bed.
 Or having sex.

 Make sure your toddler knows what you expect from them.
 Explain that big beds are for big kids and they are perfect for sleeping.
 You can make a sticker chart for stay-in-bed rewards if you’re into that kind of thing.
 In terms of the bed itself, make sure that it has all the great stuff they remember from their crib, except for the spit-up stink.

 Maintain Your Toddler’s Sleep Schedule

-Keep the bedtime routine as sharp as it once was.
-But this time look at it with a critical eye to make sure any changes in sleeping habits haven’t put you in an impossible situation.
+Keep your toddler’s bedtime routine as sharp as it once was.
+But this time look at it with a critical eye to make sure any changes in sleeping habits aren’t preventing your kid from staying in bed all night.
 Is your kid still napping?
 Is that nap too close to bedtime?
 Is bedtime too early?
 These are things that will make your tiny night owl want to hop out of bed and party.